leiratech/Event-Sourcing-Core/README.md

     public DateTime SignupTime { get; set; }
     public string Country { get; set; }
     public bool ProfileSet { get; set; }

-    public async Task<CommandResult<Error>> ExecuteCommandAsync(SignupUser command)
+    // This will be called by the framework.
+Don't call it your self unless you are simulating execution without persisting in the database. public async Task<CommandResult<Error>> ExecuteCommandAsync(SignupUser command)
     {
         if (this.ProfileSet)